-Electrical outlet: who has never looked behind the TV unit and fear the bundle of cables coming from the TV, the DVD player, the video console, the list is endless.
+Electrical outlet: who has never looked behind the TV unit and feared the bundle of cables coming from the TV, the DVD player, the video console, the list is endless.
 We plug “just one more” appliance in and hope that it doesn’t blow all our most expensive electronics.
-Unfortunately, many times we do it without paying attention to the difference between a surge protector and power strip.
+Unfortunately, many times we do it without paying attention to the difference between a surge protector and a power strip.

 Many of us will buy a power strip without thinking about the options available.
 There are many power strips and surge protectors that will improve the safety in our homes and/or the ability to reduce our electric consumption.

 The average home normally has two outlets close together.
 We all know that this is rarely enough, so a few more outlets are necessary.